Vote for your favorite triathlon discipline; swimming, biking, running

 Please click here to review your rankings as the season progresses for accuracy.
 If you feel that there is an error in your rankings click here to submit a Rankings Inquiry.
-All rankings inquiries must be submitted by February 1 in order to have your correct ranking appear in the spring issue of USA Triathlon Life magazine.
+All rankings inquiries must be submitted by January 31 in order to have your correct ranking appear in the spring issue of USA Triathlon Life magazine.
 Please note: requests received after January31st for the previous season's results will not be made.
 Rankings are finalized beginning 2/1 following the race season.

 How do I look up my results for this year?

 Click here to visit the ranking web page.
 This page defaults to the "Race Results" page which allows you to look up a specific race.

 To view your national ranking, click on the words "National Rankings" at the top of the ranking page.
 Here you can look up athlete national rankings based on year, sport, gender, and age group.
 You can also see how you are doing compared elite athletes in your age group by checking the box next to "Show Unranked."